-THR 300 - Shakespeare on Stage and Page
+THR 300 - Shakespeare on Stage and

+Prerequisites: ENG 102 or ENG 109.
 Description: (Dual listed with ENG 300) This interdisciplinary course, team-taught by members of the English and Theatre Departments, offers a performance-oriented view of Shakespeare's plays.
 Students see films and videotapes as well as perform segments of the plays in class.
 Writing is an integral component of the course.

-SUNY GEN ED-GHUM; NCC GED-HUM, LIT
+SUNY GEN ED-GHUM; NCC GED-HUM,